Here’s a thought: the number of eyeballs your app catches does not hold much significance!

 Save yourself from shooting in the dark and flourish with this approach.

-6) OS version compatibility
+6) OS Version Compatibility

 It is imperative to know what OS versions target users run.
-As, there are some users who use older hardware with backward compatibility, so it’s good to know in advance before spending time and money over it.
+As, there are some users who use older hardware with backward compatibility, so it’s good to know in advance before spending time and money on it.

 For instance, Shoptique app built at Credencys supports two versions iOS 7 & iOS 8 considering user base uses both versions.

-7) What’s the Loading time?
+7) What’s the Loading Time?

 Today, people are up to their neck in.
 Nobody has the time to wait for and if your app takes a little longer time to download, then you may lose your customers forever.